Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 - Controlling acutely disturbed patients—Oleanz can have a sedative and calming effect on patients with acutely disturbed behavior, especially those patients disturbed because of psychotic experiences.
 It quickly calms them, helping prevent harm to the patient, others, and property.
 Oleanz is available as both intramuscular injection and rapid ingestion.
 Rapidly dissolving tablets quickly dissolve in the mouth with no need for the patient to swallow them.
 Sometimes, patients who refuse medications can be given rapidly dissolving tablets mixed with their food, though this can carry ethical issues.

 Oleanz is an anti-psychotic drug that works to rebalance the levels of the naturally-occurring brain chemicals serotonin and dopamine.

-In addition to these chemicals, it effects a wide variety of receptors in the human body.
-The reduction in histamine neurotransmission and serotonin specific (5HT2C) antagonism can cause significant weight gain.
+In addition to these chemicals, it affects a wide variety of receptors in the human body.
+The reduction in histamine neurotransmission and serotonin-specific (5HT2C) antagonism can cause significant weight gain.
 In addition, it can cause diabetes mellitus independent of its weight-increasing properties.